-Meanwhile, in the prevention or treatment of certain digestive diseases, some specialists recommend taking bowel health supplements and probiotic foods for conditions that may be difficult to treat using traditional medicine like Inflammatory Bowel Disease (IBD), a collective term for Crohn’s disease and ulcerative colitis.
+Meanwhile, in the prevention or treatment of certain digestive diseases, some specialists recommend taking bowel health supplements and probiotic foods for conditions that may be difficult to treat using traditional medicine like Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD), a collective term for Crohn’s disease and ulcerative colitis.

 What the Research Shows

 In the treatment of general digestive problems like acute diarrhoea, a 2016 study showed that probiotics rich in lactic acid bacteria can shorten a kid or an elderly’s two-week bout of diarrhoea by one day.

 Various studies show that certain probiotics may help prevent a relapse of Crohn’s disease and maintain a remission of colitis.
 One researcher suggests taking two capsules of VSL#3 probiotics as complementary medicine in treating mild to moderate IBD and maintain remission.